NethermindEth/blockifier-tester/README.md

 ## Troubleshooting

-Problem: A block fails on Juno Native when I don't expect it to.
+_Problem_: A block fails on Juno Native when I don't expect it to.

-Suggestion: Check `juno_out.log` to see what the actual failure was.
+_Suggestion_: Check `juno_out.log` to see what the actual failure was.
 If the failure was that the block was not found, check `juno_database_path` in your `Config.toml` and make sure it's pointing to a database path that has that block.